Hackclub-OC/Vision-OS/README.md

 ## **Things to note**
-- Note that running this in development mode might throw some errors which you will need to fix manually after installing the required packages
+- Note that running this in development mode might throw some errors which you will need to fix manually after installing the required packages `due to additional updates`
 - **You cannot use this repo for the hackclub high seas if you are a member of hackclub**
 - Changes are under progress and more things will be added to this, including documentation, images and more icons